prideout/lava/README.md

 Textures, UniformBlocks, and Programs?

-All of these classes are independent of every other Lava class.
+Each Lava class is independent of every other Lava class.
 For example, `LavaBinder` takes `VkShaderModule` rather than `LavaProgram`.
 This allows applications to select which subset of lava functionality they wish to use.